The most significant environmental challenges in the transport

 emissions by 2.8 million tonnes compared to the estimated emissions

 level of 2020.
 At the same time, preparations are made to maintain

-transport services at the present level, despite the increasing
+transport services at least at the present level, despite the

 The ILPO programme comprises five sets of measures aimed at reducing emissions:

-A target set out in the ILPO programme is that in 2020, specific
+A target set out in the ILPO programme is that in 2020 the

 objective (95 g/km) and the rate of vehicle fleet renewal would be